pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-4/article.md

 ###  Taming your application UI layout

-Since Redux came out, state management for front-end applications went through a revolution.
+Since Redux came out, state management for front-end apbplications went through a revolution.
 My team and I have field-tested Redux with Angular 2 and the resulting productivity boost has been tremendous.
 > Redux has not only allowed us to ship faster, but it increased the overall maintainability of our codebase by encapsulating most of the crucial logic in a single place and providing an easy to test architecture.

 We liked Redux so much that we wanted to control _everything_ with it.
 One of our most recent projects was building a very UI-intensive application and we decided to experiment by giving the reducers in the applicaiton a little bit more resposibility than just controlling data.